Paya Review (Formerly Sage Payment Solutions)

 Overall, Paya earns a “good” rating in this category.
-They offer almost every support option available (although they don’t appear to provide a dedicated account manager for more personalized service), and their complaint volume in this area isn’t excessively high.
+It offers almost every support option available (although it doesn’t appear to provide a dedicated account manager for more personalized service), and the complaint volume in this area isn’t excessively high.

 Negative Reviews & Complaints

-Paya has been accredited by the BBB since 2006, and currently has an A+ rating.
-Note that while you’ll find listings for both Paya and Sage Payment Solutions, both profiles contain the same information.
-The company currently has 14 complaints filed within the last three years, with three of those complaints being filed within the last twelve months.
-This represents a notable decline in complaints since our last review update, and is actually a relatively low number for such a large company.
-There are also seven customer reviews on the company’s BBB profile, with all seven reviewers giving the company a one-star (out of five) rating.
-Paya has responded to every complaint, although they were only able to resolve about half of them to the merchant’s satisfaction.
+Paya isn’t accredited by the BBB, which is curious because it used to be.
+It’s also now unrated, after previously having an A+ rating.
+Make of this what you will.
+The company has had 16 complaints filed within the last three years, with eight of those complaints being filed within the last twelve months.
+This represents a notable increase in complaints since our last review update in May of 2019.
+There are also seven customer reviews on the company’s BBB profile, with all seven reviewers giving the company a 1-star (out of 5) rating.
+Paya has responded to every complaint, although it was only able to resolve about half of them to the merchant’s satisfaction.

 Issues that came up frequently in merchant complaints include the following:

-- High Early Termination Fee: As we’ve mentioned, Paya charges merchants $25 for every month remaining in their contract if they close their account early.
+- High Early Termination Fee: Paya charges you $25 for every month remaining in your contract if you close your account early.
 This can be prohibitively expensive if you cancel in the first few months of your contract, so be aware of it and try to negotiate a waiver of this provision when setting up your account.

 - Poor Customer Service: Naturally, merchants who have had problems also complain about customer service after they’ve had to contact them to resolve those problems.
-Paya is a big company, and unfortunately, the bigger companies seem to have more issues with customer service than the smaller ones.
+Paya is a big company, and, unfortunately, bigger companies seem to have more issues with customer service than smaller ones.